The New World (Torchwood): Reception and broadcast

 On BBC One the episode attracted a consolidated audience of 6.59 million which is slightly higher than the figure for the opening episode of the previous series, Children of Earth, and an AI rating of 85 out of 100, considered "excellent".
 When premiered on Space in Canada, the episode drew in nearly a million viewers with an average of 432,000, the highest the channel has ever had for a show.
 For the Starz debut in America a combined audience (the original 9pm broadcast and the 11pm repeat) of 1.51 million viewers tuned in, meaning the show was on a par with the network's highest recorded audience, which is held by Camelot.
 In the United Kingdom the show had 840,000 iPlayer requests in July, making it the most requested programme behind episodes of The Apprentice and Top Gear, and eight most requested broadcast overall.

 The episode received positive reviews.
-Crave Online said "it's good to see John Barrowman easily step back into his iconic character", giving the episode 8 out of 10.
+CraveOnline said "it's good to see John Barrowman easily step back into his iconic character", giving the episode 8 out of 10.
 Entertainment Weekly described it as "witty and successful" before adding that it "makes a smooth transatlantic shift" and awarding it a A− score.
 USA Today was equally positive in its review saying that it "dazzles in its Starz premiere" while also being "suspenseful, exciting and flat-out fun".
 The New York Post added "lots of action, lots of shoot-'em-ups and lots of big explosions that don't kill anybody.
 It's also lots of fun" while The Hollywood Reporter was critical of the show for "inserting American actors into a British franchise" but still suggested that Miracle Day "has enough compelling elements to make both newbies and die-hards stick through the bumpy parts for the payoff".

 HitFix was more equivocal on the episode saying that "it aims high, and wide, and near and far, and if it doesn't hit all of its many targets, it hits several" before concluding "that's probably enough to justify the time and expense everyone put into bringing "Torchwood" more firmly onto American soil".
 Across the Atlantic British critics also praised the episode with The Mirror's Jane Simon praising its new larger budget as a mean to bring in "Hollywood blockbusters" as co-stars such as Phifer and Pullman to accompany Barrowman and Myles.
 Seenit was keen to praise the "genius" of writer Russell T Davies while complimenting Torchwood on outshining "almost anything else the BBC is offering, including its parent show" while SFX awarded the episode four stars saying "as an hour's worth of gripping entertainment, Miracle Day "The New World" is hard to beat".